kdpsingh/clinspacy/README.md

 #> 5       5                                               2-D Echocardiogram        1        0
 ```

-## Binding Concept Embeddings to a Data Frame
+## Binding concept embeddings to a data frame (with the UMLS linker)

+The default embeddings are from the cui2vec R package.
+Up to
+500-dimensional embeddings can be returned.

+Note that by turning on the UMLS linker, you can restrict the results by
+semantic type.

 ``` r
 bind_clinspacy_embeddings(mtsamples[1:5, 1:2],